Health & Well-being

 While fun is the ultimate goal, it’s also okay to develop skills and aim to be the best you can be.
 It's all about balance – we don't want to push too far, and give kids a sense of failure or resentment.
 We also don’t want them to give up too easily, because there are benefits in doing something hard and coming through the other side.

-Back to Tokyo; a thought-provoking question to ask our kids is “How do you think your sporting heroes got to where they are today?”
+Back to Paris 2024; as we watch the Olympic Games, a thought-provoking question to ask our kids is “How do you think your sporting heroes got to where they are today?”
 Goal-setting, training, teamwork – these are all good things when balanced with a love of the game.

 Likewise, it’s healthy to acknowledge the mental challenges of high-performance sport – especially for those kids who happen to have the natural talent and ability to compete at top levels.
 Sports psychologists tell us that the mental aspect (nerves, stress, negative self-talk, anxiety) is an integral part of any competition.
 It makes sense that we have some honest conversations with our kids about this and help them navigate their own emotional struggles around competition.